Skip to Content

 Killington Peak is one of Vermont’s few 4,000+ foot mountains, and the views from the top are spectacular.

-Bucklin Trail is 7.4 miles (round trip) and brings you passed beautiful Irene Falls (pictured above) and up to the rocky peak after ascending 2,470 feet.
+Bucklin Trail is 7.4 miles (round trip) and brings you past beautiful Irene Falls (pictured above) and up to the rocky peak after ascending 2,470 feet.
 It’s not an easy hike, but it’s so worth it.

 Insider tip: Don’t want to hike to the top of Killington?
-You can ride the gondola at Killington Resort to the top for the same views that your hiker pals achieve after two hours of huffing and puffing (you’ll miss the pretty waterfall, though).
+You can ride the gondola at Killington Resort to the top for the same views your hiker pals achieve after two hours of huffing and puffing (you’ll miss the pretty waterfall, though).

-History lovers will also want to check out President Calvin Coolidge State Historic Site, the childhood home and village of the 30th President of the United States. the village of Plymouth Notch has been preserved much as it was during Coolidge’s lifetime, and you can visit his boyhood home as well as the room where he was sworn into the office of the presidency on August 3, 1923.
+History lovers will also want to check out President Calvin Coolidge State Historic Site, the childhood home and village of the 30th President of the United States.
+The village of Plymouth Notch has been preserved much as it was during Coolidge’s lifetime, and you can visit his boyhood home as well as the room where he was sworn into the office of the presidency on August 3, 1923.

 From there, head to Long Trail Brewing in Bridgewater Corners, one of Vermont’s oldest and most distinguished craft breweries.